prestodb/presto-dev/README.md

 make shell
 ```

-When new presto-dev image published, you can run the command below to pull the latest image.
+When a new `presto-dev` image is published, run the following command to pull the latest version.

 ```sh
 # Under presto-dev, run this to pull the latest presto-dev image
 make pull
 ```

-## Start presto & prestissimo server
+## Start Presto & Prestissimo server

-Note: all the commands below need to be executed inside the container shell, execute `make shell` under presto-dev directory to open a new container shell.
+Run `make shell` in the presto-dev directory to open a new container shell.

+All the commands below must be executed inside the container shell.

 ```sh
 ls -la /root